-The Writer's Craft, Grade 12, College Preparation (EWC4C) (Not scheduled in 2020-21.)
+The Writer's Craft, Grade 12, College Preparation (EWC4C)

 This course emphasizes knowledge and skills related to the craft of writing.
 Students will investigate models of effective writing; use a workshop approach to write a variety of works; and make considered decisions for improving the quality of their writing.
 They will also complete a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
 Prerequisite: English, Grade 11, College Preparation